A study of the classification of low-dimensional data with supervised manifold learning: Experimental Results

-The results in Figure \ref{fig:compare_methods} show that the best results are obtained with the supervised Laplacian eigenmaps algorithm in the COIL-20 and ETH-80 datasets.
+The results in Figure \ref{fig:compare_methods} show that the best results are obtained with the supervised Laplacian eigenmaps algorithm in general.
+The performances of the algorithms improve with the number of training images as expected.
+In the COIL-20 and ETH-80 object data sets, the supervised Laplacian eigenmaps and the SVM algorithms yield significantly smaller error when applied to the feature representations of the images obtained with deep learning.
+Meanwhile, in the Yale face data set these two methods perform better on raw image intensity maps.
+This can be explained with the fact that the AlexNet model may be more successful in extracting useful features for object images rather than face images as it is trained on many common object and animal classes.
 It is interesting to compare Figures \ref{fig:compare_methods_yalefull} and \ref{fig:compare_methods_yalered}.
-The SVM classifier in the original domain performs nearly the same as supervised Laplacian eigenmaps in the reduced version of the Yale database with 10 classes; however, in the full data set with 38 classes supervised Laplacian eigenmaps outperforms SVM and gives the most accurate results.
-This can be explained with the fact that the linear separability of different classes degrades as the number of classes increases, thus causing the performance of SVM to decrease, as well as that of K-NN and kernel regression classifiers.
+While the performances of the supervised Laplacian eigenmaps and the SVM methods are closer in the reduced version of the Yale database with 10 classes, the performance gap between the supervised Laplacian eigenmaps method and the other methods is larger for the full data set with 38 classes.
+This can be explained with the fact that the linear separability of different classes degrades as the number of classes increases, thus causing a degradation in the performance of the classifiers in comparison.
 Meanwhile, the performance of the supervised Laplacian eigenmaps method is not much affected by the increase in the number of classes.
 The K-NN and kernel regression classifiers are seen to give almost the same performance in the plots in Figure \ref{fig:compare_methods}.
 The number of neighbors is set as $K=1$ for the K-NN algorithm in these experiments, where it has been observed to attain its best performance; and the scale parameter of the kernel regression algorithm is optimized to get the best accuracy, which has turned out to take relatively small values.
 Hence the performances of these two classifiers practically correspond to that of the nearest-neighbor classifier in the original domain.